Hailey-Ross/hails.Monitor/database_version/SQL/README.md

   - `compression_state` – Tracks progress of compression jobs
   - `monitor_users` – Stores application users
   - `monitor_user_regions` – Maps users to regions they can access
+  - `region_scanners` - Tracks active scanner and their region
 - Adds indexes for performance optimization
 - Creates **triggers** on `avatar_visits`:
   - Automatically logs all INSERT, UPDATE, and DELETE operations into `change_log`